-When the DNA of a single cell in the bone marrow changes (mutates), the cell can no longer grow or function normally; it is known as leukaemia.
-Leukaemia is a kind of cancer that affects the blood and bone marrow.
-The soft, spongy substance in the centre cavity of all bones is called bone marrow.
+When the DNA of a single cell in the bone marrow changes (mutates), the cell can no longer grow or function normally; it is known as leukemia.
+It is a kind of cancer that affects the blood and bone marrow.
+The soft, spongy substance in the center cavity of all bones is called bone marrow.
 It's a small area where all the blood cells are produced, and nutrients are provided to help the healthy blood cells.
 But when these cells grow abnormally, it's known as Cancer.

 It may spread throughout the body.
-This fast, out-of-control development of abnormal cells happens in the bone marrow of patients with leukaemia.
+This fast, out-of-control development of abnormal cells happens in the bone marrow of patients with leukemia.
 These cancerous cells subsequently spread throughout the body.
-Unlike other cancers, leukaemia seldom forms a tumour (tumour) that may be detected on imaging tests like X-rays.
-Leukaemia comes in a variety of forms.
+Unlike other cancers, leukemia seldom forms a tumor (tumor) that may be detected on imaging tests like X-rays.
+It comes in a variety of forms.
 Some are more prevalent among youngsters, while others are more prevalent among adults.
-The type of leukaemia patients have, and other factors influence the treatment.
+The type of leukemia patients have, and other factors influence the treatment.

 Types of Leukemia

 It is classified by how rapidly it progresses and the type of blood cell involved.

 - Acute Myeloid Leukemia (AML): AML is a fast-growing blood cancer where immature white blood cells multiply rapidly, crowding out healthy blood cells.
 Treatment includes aggressive chemotherapy and, in some cases, stem cell transplantation.